Macro Photography on a Budget

-Thank you to Melissa of Melissa Brewer Photography for today’s fun post teaching you macro photography on a budget.
+Macro photography on a Budget?
+Yes – It can be done.
+And Melissa of Melissa Brewer Photography will teach you how in today’s fun post teaching you macro photography on a budget.

 Hey everyone!
 This is a fun photography technique called “poor man’s” macro.
 I don’t know about you but I LOVE macro close up photography.
 It’s just so fun and brings things into a whole new perspective.
 However, I can’t justify going out and buying a macro lens.
 It just doesn’t have a place in my business.
 Never fail though, there’s a way around it for us “frugal” photographers.